etlon/hs-fulda-ERROR40game/README.md

-# hs-fulda-ERROR40game
+# Kitten Clicker

-kreiert von Cedric Nolte, Nils Schiffhauer und Max Leibold
+created by Nils Schiffhauer, Max Leibold and Cedric Nolte as a project for our university programming class